The Quantum Frontier

 Energy, Pharmaceutical, and Materials Science

-Evidence Level: Demonstrated (small-scale) / Theoretical (commercially relevant scale)
+Evidence Level: Demonstrated (small-scale)/Theoretical (commercially relevant scale)

 Texas is the energy capital of the world, and energy science is where quantum computing has its most scientifically credible near-term path.
-As Scott Aaronson of the University of Texas-Austin noted, quantum simulation, such as using a quantum system to model another quantum system, is the application where physicists have the strongest theoretical reasons to expect an advantage over classical machines.
+As Scott Aaronson of the University of Texas at Austin noted, quantum simulation (using a quantum computer to model another quantum system) is the application with the strongest case for advantage over classical machines.
 One image makes the case more clearly than any abstraction.

 A molecule of penicillin has 41 atoms.
-Simulating its quantum behavior precisely on a classical computer would require more computational states than there are particles in the observable universe.
+If a classical computer were to simulate its quantum behavior precisely, it would require more computational states than there are particles in the observable universe.

-Right now, developing next-generation batteries and efficient solar cells (such as perovskites) relies on expensive, slow trial-and-error in the laboratory.
-Quantum algorithms offer a path to simulating the chemical pathways of electrolytes, catalysts, and photovoltaic materials with far greater precision.
 In 2025, researchers used hybrid quantum-classical methods to identify surface defects in perovskite quantum dot solar cells, contributing to a record-breaking 18.3% efficiency.
 IonQ has demonstrated small-scale simulations of lithium-sulfur battery interactions, with IonQ targeting 2028 for commercially relevant battery modeling (although this relies on the existence of error-corrected “logical qubit” systems that do not exist).

 Power Grid Optimization

-Evidence Level: Deployed (small-scale) / Theoretical (dynamic stability modeling)
+Evidence Level: Deployed (small-scale)/Theoretical (dynamic stability modeling)

 Texas’s Electric Reliability Council of Texas (ERCOT) grid is increasingly complex, managing a volatile mix of energy with varying reliability standards.
 Outages can have devastating results, with Winter Storm Uri leaving more than 4.5 million homes without power for up to four days and resulting in the deaths of more than 240 Texans (Texas Comptroller of Public Accounts, 2021).